Kootut teokset | Samlade skrifter | Selected Works

 Nor has a fortunate era failed to make our native land blessed.
 For more than 40 years Sweden has been spared the ravages of a dangerous neighbour, and although we have twice since then taken to arms, not without serious consequences, yet the loss of those who on either occasion fell by the sword of the enemy is not excessive.
 The freedom we have recovered is almost coeval with that period of peace.
 Useful sciences have been nurtured, gained prestige and, to the wonderment of all Europe, risen to such a height that our learned men have seized from the hands of others laurels won without bribery and thus impartially and have opened up paths of scholarship that others count themselves lucky to be able to follow.

 Crafts have been developed among us by considerable investments of money and people, and the number of workshops has increased remarkably.
-We see in our newspapers3 that much new land is being cleared for fields and meadows.
+We see in our newspapers that much new land is being cleared for fields and meadows.

 From all this, one would appear to be entitled to conclude how far such a for fortunate society must have increased in inhabitants and wealth.
 Or who could believe anything else?
 But since, following the example of other nations, we have in recent times begun to record statistics for the entire population3 every year or every third year, only then have we noticed the opposite.
 Here we recognize the cause of the fertility of the old Northmen in the ratio between births and deaths, but when we eagerly await the increase of population in Sweden that should naturally follow from that, the calculation proves wrong: people are born here, but when they ought to become productive, they are not to be found among the citizens.